cicero-data/python-cicero/README.rst

 for address-based legislative and non-legislative district matching, lookup of elected official contact information, and election events.

-Note: Be sure to take a look at `the project page on Github <http://github.com/azavea/python-cicero/>`_.

 Installation / Setup
 ********************